hyperparabolic/hyperparabolic.github.io/content/post/flake-parts-and-dendritic-nix.md

 My flake relies on services that are defined in my flake.
 Downtime of my nix-serve cache would slow down builds considerably.
 Downtime of my internal hydra, notification, or observability tooling would mean manually inspecting servers for health.

 I'm also quite attached to my git history.
-When your files have to be organized by import strucutre, looking at commit history can be the best way to hunt down all of the config that is associated with a change.
+When your files have to be organized by import structure, looking at commit history can be the best way to hunt down all of the config that is associated with a change.
 I also don't keep around a lot of cruft, so it's the easiest way to get a hold of past iterations on an idea.

 Between these, I knew I couldn't do a migration from scratch and had to do an incremental migration.